 Everyone dreams of winning the lottery, but the odds are not in anyone’s favor.
-In fact, according to The Balance, the odds of winning either the Powerball or Mega Millions lotteries are roughly one in 292.2 million and one in 302.5 million, respectively.
+In fact, according to The Balance, the odds of winning the Powerball are one in 292.2 million, and for the Mega Millions, your odds are about one in 302.5 million.
 This means that you’re likely to have quite a few losing tickets in your time.
 But what do you do with non-winning lottery tickets?

 Can they really be repurposed for any second chance lotteries?
 And can lottery tickets be recycled?

 Sure, you could just recycle or trash your non-winning lottery tickets.
 You could also use them for arts and crafts.
 But if you're savvy enough, you might even be able to turn them into another chance to win.
 To find out how, keep reading.

 Yes, lottery tickets can be recycled.
 But as with so many “recyclable” materials, there are certain caveats attached.
 Regular old paper lottery tickets without any scratch-off sections are completely recyclable, so feel free to throw them in with your paper recycling.
 The easiest way to tell if an old lotto ticket is recyclable is to look for the recycling symbol on the back of it.

 If you don't see a symbol, you'll want to make sure it's made of only paper before recycling it.
 We recommend the "rip test" — if the paper rips easily, you should be safe to recycle it.